cooltronicpl/-ispconfig3-varnish/README.md

 echo "</IfModule>" >> /etc/apache2/apache2.conf
 ```

-When this is applied the redirection to HTTPS in .htaccess must be modified (example in Notes section)
+When this is applied the redirection to HTTPS in .htaccess must be modified (example in the Notes section)

-Then, rebuild all vHost **BEFORE RESTARTING SERVICES** (in other case, Apache may not start then you'll not be able to open ISPConfig control panel).
-    ISPConfig > Tools > Sync Tools > Resync > Check "Websites" > Start
+Then, rebuild all vHost **before restarting services** (in other cases, Apache may not start then you'll not be able to open the ISPConfig control panel).
+ISPConfig > Tools > Sync Tools > Resync > Check "Websites" > Start.
 After that, you can restart all services: